 Predicting KRAS allele frequency

 The expected frequencies of the KRAS alleles were calculated as the mean probability of obtaining the KRAS allele across all tumor samples of a cancer type (see “Calculating the probabilities of KRAS alleles” above).
-The 95% confidence intervals around the mean were bootstrapped using the ‘boot’ R package and the “percentile” method 105,106.
-The predicted frequencies of the KRAS alleles for each cancer are available in the Supplementary Tables 6 and 7.
-A Chi-squared tested was used to test the null hypothesis that there is no difference between the predicted and observed frequency for each KRAS allele.
-The p-values were adjusted for multiple hypothesis testing using the Benjamini-Hochberg method.
+The 95% confidence intervals around the mean were bootstrapped using the ‘boot’ R package and the “percentile” method 100,101.
+The predicted frequencies of the KRAS alleles for each cancer are available in Supplementary Data 6 and 7.
+A χ-squared tested was used to test the null hypothesis that there is no difference between the predicted and observed frequency for each KRAS allele.
+The p-values were adjusted for multiple hypothesis testing using the Benjamini-Hochberg method (referred to as FDR-adjusted p-values).

 Comutation with KRAS alleles

 A one-tailed Fisher’s exact test of independence was used to identify increased frequency of comutation between KRAS alleles and other mutated genes.
 Only genes with an overall mutation frequency of at least 1% in the given cancer were considered.
-In addition, only comutation partners with at least three comutation events or a comutation frequency with a KRAS allele of at least 10% (i.e. 10% of the tumors with a KRAS allele also had a mutation in the given gene) were considered.
+In addition, only comutation partners with at least three comutation events or a comutation frequency with a KRAS allele of at least 10% (i.e., 10% of the tumors with a KRAS allele also had a mutation in the given gene) were considered.
 Increased comutation interactions with a p-value < 0.01 were considered statistically significant.

-The Row-Column Exclusivity Test was used to identify reduced frequency of comutation between KRAS alleles and other mutated genes40.
+The Row-Column Exclusivity Test was used to identify reduced frequency of comutation between KRAS alleles and other mutated genes37.
 This is a permutation-based test that finds the probability of observing the actual number of mutually exclusive events given that the number of times the gene is mutated in all samples is fixed and the number of mutations in each sample is fixed.
 Thus, the test conditions on both the frequency of mutation of the gene and the mutational burden of the samples.
 For this reason, only WGS and WES data could be used for this analysis (using just the exonic mutations from WGS).
 Only genes with a mutational frequency of at least 2% and at least 10 mutually exclusive events were considered.
 Reduced comutation interactions with a p-value < 0.01 were considered statistically significant.